Anne Bowes-Lyon

-Anne Ferelith Fenella Bowes-Lyon (4 December 1917 – 26 September 1980), later styled Viscountess Anson and later Princess Anne of Denmark, was a British noblewoman and member of the Danish royal family by marriage, and a first cousin of Elizabeth II.
+Anne Ferelith Fenella Bowes-Lyon (4 December 1917 – 26 September 1980) was a British noblewoman and member of the Danish royal family by marriage.

-Born into the Bowes-Lyon family, she married Thomas Anson, Viscount Anson, and had two children, Patrick Anson, 5th Earl of Lichfield, and Lady Elizabeth Shakerley, before divorcing Anson in 1948.
-She became a princess of Denmark by her second marriage to Prince Georg of Denmark in 1950.
+Born into the Bowes-Lyon family, Anne was a niece of Queen Elizabeth the Queen Mother and a first cousin of Elizabeth II and Princess Margaret.
+In 1938, she married Thomas Anson, Viscount Anson, becoming Viscountess Anson by marriage.
+They had two children, Patrick Anson, 5th Earl of Lichfield and Lady Elizabeth Shakerley, before divorcing in 1948.
+She became Princess Anne of Denmark through her second marriage to Prince Georg of Denmark in 1950.